-While it may seem like that you can spend a claim whichever way you’d like, it’s important to understand that claims are meant to preserve the property and restore it to pre-loss condition.
+While it may seem like you can spend claim money however you’d like, understand that claims are meant to preserve the property and restore it to a pre-loss condition.
 Some companies will allow you to do repairs yourself, while other insurers may only pay a claim if professional work is hired.

 In nearly every case, having accident insurance is a smart decision.
-However, it isn’t mandatory unless you’re required by a HOA/condo association.
-Also, mortgage lenders may only approve your loans and refinancing options if you have insurance, so keep that in mind as well.
+However, it isn’t mandatory unless required by an HOA/condo association.
+Also, mortgage lenders may only approve your loans and refinancing options if you have insurance.

 A homeowners policy can reimburse you for cash stolen on your vacation within certain predefined dollar limits.
 Typically, this limit is around $200.
-This means that if your wallet is stolen with $600 of cash inside, you would be reimbursed for only $200.
+This means that if your wallet was stolen with $600 cash inside, you would be reimbursed for only $200.

-Often, there is a catch: Depending on the cost of your deductible, you might not be able to file a claim if you don’t meet a threshold.
-If your deductible costs $200, it would defeat the purpose altogether (like paying $600 to get back $200 in cash).
+There is often a catch.
+Depending on the amount of your deductible, you might not be able to file a claim if you don’t meet a threshold.
+If your deductible was $200, it would defeat the purpose altogether (i.e., paying $600 to get back $200 in cash).